Narasimman-R/Liquibase-Git-Repo/docs/folder-structure.md

 # Folder Structure Guide

-##  changelogs/
+##  changelogs/scripts/schemaName/sqlfiles

 Contains all version-controlled change sets using SQL or XML.
 Subfolders:
 --Write the SQL commands in the files
--- we have master_changelogs to combine all the sql files
+-- we have master_changelogs.xml to combine all the sql files

 ##  drivers/